microsoftgraph/entra-powershell/README.md

 <h1 align="center">
-<br>Entra PowerShell<br>
+<br>Microsoft Entra PowerShell<br>
 </h1>

-The Entra PowerShell is a collection of cmdlets that helps accesing Entra resources using Microsoft Graph, also helps emulate the legacy Azure AD PowerShell cmdlets.
-The this module uses [Microsoft Graph PowerShell SDK](https://github.com/microsoftgraph/msgraph-sdk-powershell) to make calls to [Microsoft Graph](http://microsoft.graph.com) providing an aditional level usability.
+The Microsoft Entra PowerShell is a collection of cmdlets that helps access Entra resources using Microsoft Graph.
+The Microsoft Entra module can also help emulate the legacy Azure AD, Azure AD preview, and selected MSOnline PowerShell cmdlets.
+This module uses [Microsoft Graph PowerShell SDK](https://github.com/microsoftgraph/msgraph-sdk-powershell) to make calls to [Microsoft Graph](http://microsoft.graph.com) providing an aditional level usability.

 This module provides AzureAD PowerShell users with a tool to support their migration to the Microsoft Graph PowerShell SDK.
 The adapter cmdlets have different names to those of the Azure AD PowerShell to avoid name collisions.